air/configtest/README.md

 ## IDEMPOTENCY

 You define the target state.
 The tool will try to get there.
 If it's already there, you can keep running the tool and nothing bad will happen.

+## Help yourself, don't wreck yourself

+### Increase master timeout

+In `/etc/salt/master`, set `timeout: 30` or similar.

+### Use verbose

+The `salt` command can be run with `-v` to dump the job ID for everything you run.
+This is great for getting the results of historical commands.

+The master config file doesn't seem to allow a permanent setting, so I use `alias salt='sudo salt -v'` to force it every time.

 ### Test runs are your friend